surifirstpin/biplus_documentation/version.3/Visualisation Overview.md

 In Analysis section you can configure data and visualization together, So once you share a query user will get a picture and data as well.

-**For Instance** : Let us create reports to fetch customer details  In this example we will query  **Customer_name, customer_address and order_value_sum.** Let us filter order_value_sum to limit our result less than or equal to 200000. ( Pie chart supports maximum 20 division)
+**For Instance** : Create a report to fetch customer details.
+In this example we will query  **Customer_name, customer_address and order_value_sum.** Let us filter order_value_sum to limit our result less than or equal to 200000. ( Pie chart supports maximum 20 division)

-After selecting dimensions and measure, run the report to display the fetched data for customer details.
+After selecting dimensions and measures, run the report to display the fetched data for customer details.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/b8aad43c522f9e3f211ee64e97819bb66b98ff81/images/full_vis1.png)